kyma-project/kyma/docs/api-gateway/08-01-expose-service.md

 Follow the instruction to deploy an instance of the HttpBin service and expose it.

-1. Export this value as environment variable:
+1. Export this value as an environment variable:

 ```bash
 export DOMAIN={CLUSTER_DOMAIN}